Reazul137/Data-Structure/README.md

-<b>Data Structure:</b> In computer science, a data structure is a data organization and storage formate that enables efficient access and modification.
-More precisely, a data structure is a collection of data values, the relationship among them, and the sunctions or operations that can be applied to the data.<br>

-<b>Classification of Data Structures :</b> Data Structures are generally classified into <b>1.primitive</b> and <b>2.Non-Primitive</b> data structures.<br>

-<b>Primitive Data Structure :</b>Basic data types such as integer, real, character and boolean are known as primitive data structures.
-These data types consist of characters that can't be divided, and hence they are also called simple data types.<br>
-There are four type of Primitive Data Structures, They are :
-1. Integer
-2. Real
-3. Character
-4. Boolean<br>

-<b>Non-Primitive Data Structure: </b>  Non-Primitive data structure is the processing of complex numbers.very few computers are capable of doing arithmetic on comples numbers.
-Linked list, stacts, queues, trees and graphs are exapmples of non-primitive data structures.<br>
 There are two types of Non-Primitive Data Structures, They are:
 1. <b>Linear Data Structures : </b> A data structures is said to be linear if elements form a sequence or a linear list.
 In linear data structures, the data is arranged in a linear fashion although the way the are stored in memory need not be sequential.<br>
    Four types of Linear Data Structures :